cloudevents/spec/registry/spec.md

 - Description: Embedded schema string or object.
 The format and encoding of the schema is defined by the `format` attribute.
 - Constraints:
-  - Mutually exlusive with `schemaurl`.
+  - Mutually exclusive with `schemaurl`.
 One of the two MUST be present.

 ##### `schemaurl`

 - Type: URI
 - Description: Reference to a schema document external to the registry.
 - Constraints:
-  - Mutually exlusive with `schemaurl`.
+  - Mutually exclusive with `schemaurl`.
 One of the two MUST be present.
   - Cross-references to a schema document within the same registry MUST NOT be used.